radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/overview.md

 ## Overview

-After logging in to the Environment Operations Center, the *Overview* screen appears.
-This is the Env Ops Center home screen and provides access to Radiant Logic supporting documentation.
+After logging in to the Environment Operations Center, the *Overview* page displays.
+This is the Environment Operations Center home screen.
+It provides access to Radiant Logic supporting documentation.
 This screen also provides a high-level overview of your environments.

 A navigation bar is located to the left and is visible from all screens within Environment Operation Center.
 You can access your account settings by selecting the avatar in the upper right corner, also visible from all screens in the application.